cabal-club/cable/readme.md

 iterations of this document.
 In particular, a future handshake protocol is planned, which will handle authenticating peers to the Cabal.

-As such, it is assumed that peers speaking this protocol are already authorized to access the Cabal.
+As such, it is assumed that peers speaking cable are already authorized to access the Cabal.
 Section [Security Considerations](#7-security-considerations) includes an analysis of the types of anticipated attacks that legitimate cabal members may carry out.

 ## 3. Definitions
-**Cabal**: A private group chat that a number of users can participate in, comprised of **users** and zero or more **channel**s.
+**cabal**: A private group chat that a number of users can participate in, comprised of **users** and zero or more **channel**s.

-**Channel**: A conceptual object with its own unique name, a set of member **user**s, and a set of chat **post**s written to it.
+**channel**: A conceptual object with its own unique name, a set of member **user**s, and a set of chat **post**s written to it.

 **Ed25519**: A public-key crytographic signature system.

-**User**: An Ed25519 pair of keys identifying a person: a **public key**, and a **private key**, for use within a single cabal.
+**user**: An Ed25519 pair of keys identifying a person: a **public key**, and a **private key**, for use within a single cabal.
 Sometimes also written as "member of a cabal".

-**Public Key**: An Ed25519 key, which constitutes a user's public-facing identity within a cabal.
+**public key**: An Ed25519 key, which constitutes a user's public-facing identity within a cabal.

-**Private Key**: An Ed25519 key, used for signing authored **post**s.
+**private key**: An Ed25519 key, used for signing authored **post**s.
 Kept private and secret to all but the user who owns it.

-**Post**: An authored binary payload, signed by the private key of its creator (a user).
+**post**: An authored binary payload, signed by the private key of its creator (a user).

-**Client**: A running instance of a computer program that implements cable (this specification).
+**client**: A running instance of a computer program that implements cable.

-**Peer**: A machine that a client is connected to over some transport protocol, on top of which the cable protocol is being spoken.
+**peer**: A machine that a client is connected to over some transport protocol, on top of which the cable protocol is being spoken.

-**Message**: An informative binary payload sent by and received from other cable peers.
+**message**: An informative binary payload sent by and received from other cable peers.
 Each message is either a **request** or a **response**.

-**Request**: A message originating from a particular **peer**, identified by a unique request ID.
+**request**: A message originating from a particular **peer**, identified by a unique request ID.

-**Response**: A message, traversing the network to the peer who originally made a request with the same request ID.
+**response**: A message, traversing the network to the peer who originally made a request with the same request ID.

-**Requester**: A client authoring a request message, to be sent to other peers.
+**requester**: A client authoring a request message, to be sent to other peers.

-**Responder**: A peer authoring a response message, in reference to a request sent to them.
+**responder**: A peer authoring a response message, in reference to a request sent to them.

-**Hash**: A 32-byte BLAKE2b digest of a particular sequence of bytes.
+**hash**: A 32-byte BLAKE2b digest of a particular sequence of bytes.

-**Link**: A **hash**, which acts as a reference to the post which hashes to said hash.
+**link**: A hash appearing in a post's `links` field, which acts as a reference to the post whose content hashes to said hash.

-**Chat message**: A post of type `post/text` authored within a particular channel.
+**chat message**: A post of type `post/text` authored within a particular channel.

-**UNIX Epoch**: Midnight UTC on January 1st, 1970.
+**latest**: When used to refer to a post, the latest post is the post that, from a client's perspective at a given moment in time, is the **head** with the greatest **timestamp**.

+**head**: When used to refer to a post, a post that no other known post links to.

+**timestamp**: A UNIX timestamp.

-**UNIX Time**: A point in time represented by the number of seconds since the UNIX Epoch.
+**UNIX timestamp**: A point in time represented by the number of seconds since the UNIX epoch.

+**UNIX epoch**: Midnight UTC on January 1st, 1970.

 **Unicode**: The [Unicode 15.0.0 standard](https://www.unicode.org/versions/Unicode15.0.0/).